Miguel Otero Silva: 1935–1958

 He was able to return to Venezuela following the death of dictator Juan Vicente Gómez in 1935.
 Taking advantage of the freedom of speech allowed by Gómez's successor, Eleazar López Contreras, Otero Silva published humorous political poetry in newspapers.
 Eventually tagged as a communist, the government forced him into exile once again in 1937.
 During his three years of exile he travelled extensively through Mexico, United States and Colombia.
-Otero Silva also joined the International Brigades supporting the Republicans during the Spanish Civil War.